quantopian/coal-mine/README.md

 ### Data model

-For each watcher, we store:
+For each canary, we store:

 * name
 * description